andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 Try Orlando's New Mexican Cafe fish tacos rec from Phil, closed on Mondays

-<h4 class="article-subheader">Santa Fe</h4>
+<h4 class="article-subheader">Well Now What</h4>
+I pull out of Taos and things immediately go awry.
+I pull up to Orlando's only to find they are closed on Mondays.
+"What rotten luck," exclaims the gentleman who just spent the past 2.5 months skiing.
+I scoot through town and make a quick stop to stroll around Taos Plaza.
+I'm pleased to see the Hotel La Fonda still welcoming travelers through her open doors.
+I'm less than pleased to find that Ogelvie's, a New Mexican grill & cantina that provided sustenance on many a ski trip, has shut its doors.
+I was kinda hankerin' for a margarita from Ogie's since this is the first time I've been to Taos of age.
+I reckon this town just ain't fer a city slicker like me.

-I pull into Santa Fe after dark and check in to El Sendero Inn, a run-of-the-mill motor hotel that would come standard in your Post-War Americana starter kit.
+I hit the dusty trail and mosey into Santa Fe just after dark.
+I check me & the steed in to El Sendero Inn, a run-of-the-mill motor hotel that would come standard in your Post-War Americana starter kit.
 To my delight the rooms appear to have been renovated in the past few years, with little to no wear-and-tear, shockingly clean carpet, actually comfortable beds, and sleek, modern appliances.
 Google is besmirching the good name of the Sendero by calling it a "1-star hotel."

-* Were there any Olympic events on today?
-I thought I watched some snowboarding or women's skiing

-My short stay in Santa Fe did not start off on the right foot.
+While preparing for supper I realize that Orlando's and Ogelvie's are just the opening salvos in an onslaught of ski-trip-denouement misfortunes.
 As I open my Dopp kit I notice everything is perplexingly coated with an an oily film.
-I pull everything out and stack it on the sink when I find the culprit.
-My tincture of beard oil has opened in transit and deposited its contents upon everything in the toiletry bag with a slippery residue.
+I retrieve my toiletries from the satchel to discover the culprit.
+My tincture of beard oil has opened in transit and deposited its slippery contents upon everything inside.

-After cleaning up my amenities then myself I make the short walk to Hotel La Fonda on the Plaza for what I hope is a dynamite serving of New Mexican enchiladas.
+After cleansing oily residue off my washroom amenities then myself I make the short walk to Hotel La
+Fonda on the Plaza* for what I hope is a dynamite serving of New Mexican enchiladas.
 My first night of this trip I enjoyed enchiladas in Las Cruces, New Mexico, it feels poetic to bookend the trip with New Mexican enchiladas.

+*La Fonda translates to "the inn" in Spanish, this La Fonda has no relation to the La Fonda in Taos nor the likely myriad La Fondas scattered 'round the Land of Enchantment.

 New Mexican enchiladas possess two main qualities that differentiate them from other families of of enchilada.
 The first is a general proclivity of New Mexican